Finite-difference time-domain method: Using the FDTD method

 In the last case FDTD can be used to simulate light scattering from arbitrary shaped objects, planar periodic structures at various incident angles, and photonic band structure of infinite periodic structures.

 Since the E and H fields are determined directly, the output of the simulation is usually the E or H field at a point or a series of points within the computational domain.
 The simulation evolves the E and H fields forward in time.

 Processing may be done on the E and H fields returned by the simulation.
 Data processing may also occur while the simulation is ongoing.

 While the FDTD technique computes electromagnetic fields within a compact spatial region, scattered and/or radiated far fields can be obtained via near-to-far-field transformations.

+Stability

+Due to the linearity of the FDTD method, the region of stability of the FDTD method may be determined by Von Neumann stability analysis.
+This method assumes that electric and magnetic fields are proportional to a monochromatic complex exponential.
+After a single time-step, the magnitude amplitude of the stable fields need to remain the same or less.
+This leads to the Courant–Friedrichs–Lewy condition, which describes the relationship of the FDTD parameters to ensure stability.

 Strengths of FDTD modeling

 Every modeling technique has strengths and weaknesses, and the FDTD method is no different.